Niti Bhushan Mishra

 We will examine quantitative and qualitative methods of sampling, representing, classifying, and analyzing geographic phenomena.
 We will examine conceptions of temporal and spatial scale, location, distance and direction, and examine a broad range of geographic research methods.
 Specific topics will include earth shape, gravitational and magnetic fields, map projections, coordinate systems, surveying and navigation, measurements and errors, spatial statistics, and spatial analysis.

 Classes will consist of lectures and discussions of the readings.
-Students will complete ten exercises, a mid-term examination and a final examination.
+Students will complete six exercises and three examinations.

 - Mishra, N. B. and Crews, K. A., ‘Upscaling vegetation morphological characteristics in Savanna systems using multi-scale satellite data’ (to be submitted to Remote Sensing of Environment)